 On May 12, 2015, our Board of Directors approved an amendment to our certificate of incorporation to effect a reverse stock split by a ratio of 1-for-12.
 The reverse stock split was effective on May 19, 2015.
 Unless otherwise noted, all share and per share data in the accompanying consolidated financial statements give effect to the 1-for-12 reverse stock split of our common stock.
-Financial information updated by this capital change includes loss per common share, stock price per common share, weighted average common shares, ourtined noted and additional paid-in capital.
+Financial information updated by this capital change includes loss per common share, stock price per common share, weighted average common shares, outstanding common shares, common stock and additional paid-in capital.